glycerine/rbook/README.md

 I'm liking this wrapper idea, simple single process idea.

-We have embedr already working.
+We have embedr already working and it provides an API into executing arbitrary R code from Go.

 ~~~
 import (